This is the 3rd and final column in a series on List Building.

 Educate & Nurture Your List Members

-Once they sign up for your list due to downloading the lead magnet now it’s time to educate and nurture the list members.
-Ensure that you create at least 1 to 3+ emails in a series designed to teach them from day one what to expect from you but also about their problems and the solutions that you offer.
-As you create the series, think about the article they read to find the lead magnet, as well as the topic of the lead magnet.
-Expand on it, poke it, explore it, and make them think about it.
+Once they sign up for your list because of downloading the lead magnet, now it’s time to educate and nurture the list members.
+Ensure that you create at least 1 to 3+ emails in a series blueprinted to teach them from day one what to expect from you.

 Pitch Your Offers

-Within the emails that you send, you should be making offers.
-If you’re nervous about making offers, remember that you’d be doing your audience a huge disservice not to offer them solutions to their problems when you know about them.
-Since they signed up due to your content, you already know that they want and need the solutions you have.
+Within the emails you broadcast, you should be producing offers.
+If you’re nervous about making offers, remember that you’d be doing your audience a massive disservice not to introduce them to solutions for their problems.
+Since they signed up because of your content, you already realize they want and need your solutions.
 Try to pitch an offer at least every three or four emails.

 Make the Sale

-Once you make the sale your relationship is not over.
-It’s growing.
-Now you’ll need to create an email series for the buyer designed to lead them through another funnel.
-Use a good autoresponder system and landing page option like Leadpages or Instapage for landing pages and Drip for email.
+Once you make the sale, your affiliation is not over.
+It’s increasing.
+Now you must establish an email series for the buyer blueprinted to lead them through another funnel.
+Use a good autoresponder system and landing page option like

-If you’re writing about something that reminds you of another blog post you wrote, or about a lead magnet that you created, it’s a great time to link to either one.
+If you’re writing about something that reminds you of another blog post you wrote, or about a lead magnet you produced, it’s a great time to link to either one.
 Call it out so it’s noticeable.
-Say something like, “Get more information from this cheat sheet I created for you.”
+Announce something like, “Get more information from this cheat sheet I created for you.”

-You can also mention your content upgrades on social media.
-What if someone asks a question that your blog post that has the content upgrade in it will help answer?
-If it’s permitted by the rules of your group, provide a blurb to the blog post and a link to it so that they can read your information and grab the opt-in offer too.
+You can also reference your content upgrades on social media.
+What if someone poses a question that your blog post that has the content upgrade in it will help answer?
+If it’s allowed by the rules of your group, introduce a blurb to the blog post and a link to it so they can read your information and grab the opt-in offer too.

 You’ve probably heard the childhood story of the Tortoise and The Hare.
-While the rabbit jumps all over the place and moves fast, the turtle makes steady progress without distraction and beats the rabbit.
+While the rabbit bounces all over the place and advances fast, the turtle recreates

-Think of yourself like the turtle.
+Consider of yourself to be like the turtle.
 Don’t feel as if you need to do everything at once.
-Focus on your most read content, and developing entry points with opt-in offers to your audience that helps them so that they can get on your list.
+Focus on your most read content and developing entry points with opt-in offers to your audience that helps them so they can get on your list.

-Over time you’ll create a lot of connections with your content that will create targeted opportunities and entry points to grow your list.
-Don’t feel pressured to create 5 opt-ins today, but make it your goal to create as many as you can that make sense for your audience.
+Over time, you’ll prepare a lot of connections with your content that will establish targeted opportunities and entry points to grow your list.
+Don’t feel pressured to generate 5 opt-ins today, but make it your goal to assemble as many as you can that make sense for your audience.

 Create a landing page or sign-up form using software like LeadPages, integrating it with your email autoresponders software, so people get added to your list when they download it.

-Once you finish that use the Word version, and cut and paste each blog post into your scheduling system.
+Once you finish that, use the Word version and cut and paste each blog post into your scheduling framework.
 Then attach the content upgrade by linking to the URL of the landing page.
-Be sure to use some method to call it out or draw attention to it so that the readers will notice it.
+Be sure to practice a method to call it out or attract attention to it so that the readers will notice it.

 If you already have blog series or posts that can work as a series, combine them together to create a PDF.

 Don’t forget to create a landing page for it.
-A landing page makes it easier to ensure that all the technology that you use works.
+A landing page makes it easier to ensure that all the technology you apply works.
 You want to ensure that the lead magnet it’s connected to your autoresponder system.

-Then add the URL to any relevant content as an upgrade, again ensuring that you highlight it in some way so that it’s noticeable to your prospects and customers.
-This is an excellent way of reusing any content that you’ve created already.
-(It works best if you can choose the most popular content or series you’ve created.)
+Then add the URL to any relevant content as an upgrade, again ensuring that you highlight it so it’s noticeable to your prospects and customers.
+This is an excellent way of reusing any content you’ve compiled already.
+(It functions best if you can select the most popular content or series you’ve created.)

-The great thing about creating content upgrades to help build your list is that it works.
-It’s not difficult and you don’t have to create anything new if you don’t want to.
+The great characteristic about creating content upgrades to help build your list is that it works.
+It’s easy and you don’t have to design anything new if you don’t want to.

 Don’t make creating content upgrades harder than it is.
-It only needs to be useful to your audience, relevant to what they’re consuming right now, and quick to read, use, or implement.
+It only needs to be serviceable to your audience, relevant to what they’re consuming and quick to read,

 There are several ways you can present in-content opt-ins to your audience.

 You can use text links, plain text opt-ins, and graphic opt-in forms.
-It’s up to you how to do it, and you should probably use all three types to find out what works best for your audience, but in any case, the best way to start is by creating a landing page for each opt-in that you create.
+It’s up to you how to do it, and probably use all three types to find out what works best for your audience, but the best way to start is by creating a landing page for each opt-in that you create.

-When you use a text link this means that you create anchor text for the link that makes sense.
+When you use a text link, this means you create anchor text for the link that makes sense.
 You often see this on menu options, when linking to a blog post, or other internal content.
 This is also a good way to deliver opt-in options.

 An example of this is mentioning the opt-in within the post.
 For example, you might say something like, “…for more information you might want to check out this freebie about this topic”.
 Then link the URL of the landing page to the words about the topic.

-These types of links just look like hyperlinks and don’t use anchor text.
-Sometimes you may want to do this on social media, in text-based email options, in the video, or even
+These types of links just look like hyper-links and don’t use anchor text.
+Sometimes do this on social media, in text-based email options, in the video, or even

-You can create beautiful opt-in forms using either landing page software or your autoresponder software to accomplish it.
-You can even attach forms to links so that when they hover over anchor text the form pops up.
-The possibilities are endless.
+You can create beautiful opt-in forms applying either landing page software or your autoresponder software to accomplish it.
+You can even attach forms to

-Using a graphic form that pops up, pops under, slides over, or is within the content white space of your article, blog post, or other content.
+Applying a graphic form that pops up, pops under, slides over, or is within the content white space of your article, blog post, or other content.
 This will stand out a lot.
 It should provide the information that’s on the landing page but work as a landing page too.
-Optinmonster does this really well.
+OptinMonster does this really well.

-That way they don’t have to leave the page and can simply fill out the form, which once done, will take them to the download page.
+That way they don’t have to exit the page and can fill out the form, which once done, will take them to the download page.

 Using pop-up forms as part of your in-content list building is a great way to get more sign-ups.
 Many people claim to dislike pop-ups but the facts (when looking at the data) suggest that pop-ups convert WAY more than other types of forms.

-A pop-up form is just a bit of code that you can create by using landing page software or in some cases your autoresponder software.
+A pop-up form is a code you can create by using landing page software or sometimes your autoresponder software.